mirage-protocol/rebase/README.md

 # Rebase

-A pure move library for elastic numbers.
+A move library for elastic numbers.

 A `Rebase { elastic: u64, base: u64 }` holds an `elastic` and a `base` part.